franciscomesa/fizzbuzz-kata/README.md

-# typescript-boilerplate
+# Kata fizzbuzz
-Typescript and Node boilerplate template developer ready 🚀 to get started quickly with all basic tools included and configured.
+This repository solves FizzBuzz kata as described in [Coding Dojo](https://codingdojo.org/kata/FizzBuzz/).

+## Kata Abstract
+Write a program that prints the numbers from 1 to 100.
+But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
+For numbers which are multiples of both three and five print “FizzBuzz “.

+### Stage 2 - new requirements

+ * A number is fizz if it is divisible by 3 or if it has a 3 in it
+ * A number is buzz if it is divisible by 5 or if it has a 5 in it

+## About this repository

-## 🧑‍🔬 Basic tools included and preconfigured to be used
+### 🧑‍🔬 Basic tools included and preconfigured to be used
 - [Typescript 4](https://www.typescriptlang.org/)
 - [Jest 27](https://jestjs.io/docs/getting-started) testing
 - Type definitions for Node.js and Jest